Skip to main content

 • Car rental and leasing companies

-The future of telematics is likely to achieve the unimaginable.
+The era of vehicle connectivity is upon us.
 Whether driving your personal vehicle or managing a fleet, constant communication with nearby vehicles is already achievable through telematics.

 Exciting areas of telematics innovation include:

-GPS tracking systems will continue to become better integrated with other operational systems and will continue to improve while M2M technology expands.
-The emergence of the Internet of Things (IoT), smart home and smart city technologies are great examples of the rapid evolution happening in this space.
+Telematics systems will continue to become better integrated with other operational systems and improve while M2M technology expands.
+The emergence of the Internet of Things (IoT), smart home, and smart city technologies are great examples of the rapid evolution of this space.

 If you liked this post, let us know!